-68 In 1999, the Commission stated that, "[t]he requirement that recordkeepers provide documents to the Commission in one of the many identified formats arises out of practical limitations on the Commission's ability to process data stored in the full range of available formats and coding structures on the full range of storage media available to recordkeepers."
+&lt;sup>68 In 1999, the Commission stated that, "[t]he requirement that recordkeepers provide documents to the Commission in one of the many identified formats arises out of practical limitations on the Commission's ability to process data stored in the full range of available formats and coding structures on the full range of storage media available to recordkeepers."
 64 FR 28735, 28740 (May 27, 1999).

-example, the native file format would not be accessible by the Commission, as it may not otherwise have that proprietary system, or the system does not readily export the requested data in native file format, then a recordkeeper may provide the data in a commonly accessible, non-proprietary format.
+native file format (i.e., the format in which it was originally created or maintained) does not prohibit a recordkeeper from migrating that data from an obsolete or legacy system or database to a new system or database, where it will then be maintained in the native file format of the new system or database.
+If due to the proprietary nature of the system, it is impossible or impracticable to provide the Commission with the data in its native file format because, for example, the native file format would not be accessible by the Commission, as it may not otherwise have that proprietary system, or the system does not readily export the requested data in native file format, then a recordkeeper may provide the data in a commonly accessible, non-proprietary format.

-In the proposed changes to regulation 1.31, the Commission proposed to amend regulation 1.31(b)(3)(i) by replacing "approved machine-readable media as defined in regulation 15.00(l)" with "compatible data processing media as defined in regulation 15.00(d)."
-The proposed change was intended to update this paragraph of regulation 1.31 to reflect that regulation 15.00(l) no longer exists and, when it existed, was a definition of "compatible data processing media" and not "machinereadable media."
-69 Having received no comments on this proposed ministerial change, the Commission has determined to adopt the changes to regulation 1.31(b)(3)(i) as proposed.
+In the proposed changes to regulation 1.31, the Commission proposed to amend regulation 1.31(b)(3)(i) by replacing "approved machine-readable media as defined in regulation 15.00(1)" with "compatible data processing media as defined in regulation 15.00(d)."
+The proposed change was intended to update this paragraph of regulation 1.31 to reflect that regulation 15.00(1) no longer exists and, when it existed, was a definition of "compatible data processing media" and not "machine-readable media."
+Having received no comments on this proposed ministerial change, the Commission has determined to adopt the changes to regulation 1.31(b)(3)(i) as proposed.